crguezl/learning-vue-geting-started-guide/src/events.md

 It trigger an event on the current instance.

-Any additional arguments will be passed into the listener’s callback function.
+**Any additional arguments will be passed into the listener’s callback function**.

 ```html